Operator Qualification Program Provision 1: identify covered tasks

 Any operation or maintenance undertaking is considered a covered task.
 Additionally, anything that influences the operation and integrity of the pipeline would be on the OQ task list.

 The PHMSA expects the operator to qualify their employees and contractors who perform any covered tasks.
 While not all may apply to your system, and some may be missing, the PHMSA considers the following OQ tasks:1

 - Investigating leaks/odor complaints

-Linc Energy Systems OQ Training offers an effective balance between hands-on and classroom instruction.
+Linc Energy Systems OQ Training offers a sufficient balance between hands-on and classroom instruction.

 - Locating lines and marking lines